amfaller/MassTrack-MBTA/README.md

 ## Reproduction
 The Jupyter notebook can be imported to Google Colab natively (there is a link within the notebook in this repository), or otherwise run locally.
 It is not advised to run locally; the target MBTA data is a .zip file which is already 1.3 GB large, and extracting this may overwhelm system RAM.

-All findings are contained within the notebook.
+All findings and explanations are contained within the notebook.
 If one wishes to reproduce this project, one only needs to run all of the code cells contained in the notebook.